Harsh726182/Mastering-Power-BI-Features-Through-Product-Data-Analysis/README.md

  8. Add a reference line in a line chart to show the average product price over different product styles.
 9. Identify and remove any duplicate product records in the dataset.
  10. Create a Treemap to show product price for each color and subcategory.
-Also show the top